-- Internal Data: In 2015, ABC Equipment Finance estimates that its business volume grew 2.2% a deceleration from recent years.
-A breakdown of company data shows that the firm's dependence on oil extraction equipment held back overall growth in 2015, as company business in the oil extraction sector contracted 5 percent from the previous year.
-Meanwhile, industrial equipment business volume grew by a modest 3 percent, while truck and software financing business expanded at a 9 percent and 8 percent clip, respectively (Figure 7).
-Clearly, ABC Equipment's 2015 growth would have benefited from a larger weight in the fast-growing software and truck sectors and a drawback in oil equipment leases. - Business Investment: Equipment and software investment data tell a similar story for 2015.
-Total equipment and software investment growth slowed from 6 percent in 2014 to less than 4 percent in 2015, mirroring ABC Equipment Finance's growth deceleration.
-Software and industrial equipment investment grew 6.1 percent and 4.7 percent, respectively, both above their historical averages.
-Investment in trucks rose 12.2 percent in 2015, roughly equal to its 15-year average of 11.8 percent.
-Mining and oilfield equipment investment, however, plummeted nearly 40 percent in 2015, well below its 8.1 percent average growth rate.
-Lastly, investment in medical equipment grew 6.6 percent in 2015, roughly in line with its historical average. - Equipment Financing Activity: ABC Equipment Finance could perform a similar analysis using new business volume data from the 2015 SEFI (by equipment type or end-user), yet these data are based on 2014 trends and are thus somewhat outdated.
+- Internal Data: In 2017, ABC Equipment Finance estimates that its business volume grew 2.6 percent a modest improvement from recent years.
+A breakdown of company data shows that the firm's dependence on trucks held back overall growth in 2017, as company business in the trucking sector contracted 4 percent from the previous year.
+Meanwhile, software business volume grew by a moderate 5 percent, while financing business in the industrial equipment and materials handling equipment sectors expanded at a 7 percent and 8 percent clip, respectively (see Figure 7).
+Clearly, ABC Equipment's 2017 growth would have benefited from a larger weight in the fast-growing materials handling and industrial equipment sectors and a drawback in truck leases. - Business Investment: Equipment and software investment data tell a similar story for 2017.
+Total equipment and software investment growth increased from -0.9 percent in 2016 to nearly 5 percent in 2017, mirroring ABC Equipment Finance's pickup in growth.
+Materials handling and industrial equipment investment grew 7.8 percent and 6.8 percent, respectively, both above their historical averages.
+Investment in software rose 5.1 percent in 2017, roughly equal to its 15-year average of 5.2 percent.
+Investment in trucks, however, edged up just 2.0 percent its slowest growth rate since 2009 and well below its 15.5 percent average growth rate over the last 15 years.
+Lastly, investment in railroad equipment grew 5.4 percent in 2017, roughly in line with its historical average. - Equipment Financing Activity: ABC Equipment Finance could perform a similar analysis using new business volume data from the 2017 SEFI (by equipment type or end-user), yet these data are based on 2016 trends and are thus somewhat outdated.
 While data from the previous year could provide value by revealing longer-term trends, this chapter omits the older SEFI data from the growth attribution analysis.